basho/riak-python-client/README.rst

     http-port=8098
     https-port=8099

-Next start the test cluster.
+Next start the test node.
 Once it is running, a test configuration is installed which includes security test users and bucket types::

     python setup.py configure --riak-admin=$RIAK_DIR/bin/riak-admin